Author Archives: davidjohnkaye

 In her second job, she realised that standalone software was the next big market opportunity in tech, so she set up Freelance Programmers Ltd.

-Frustrated at the state of the workplace for women and also recognising the latent untapped talent that was available, she built her workforce almost exclusively with part-time, remote working ladies that she knew and trusted.
+Frustrated at the state of the workplace for women and also recognising the latent untapped talent that was available, she built her workforce almost exclusively with part-time, remote-working ladies that she knew and trusted.

 Over the decades she grew the business and successfully exited, making her millions.